BITCORNProject/CTTV-Sync-Instructions/README.md

 5. Wait for everything to sync up, you're done!

 If you have any issues with this please contact d4rkcide#1505 on discord

+### Tier 1 subs
+1. Do all the steps above.
+2. Sync your Twitch and Discord accounts, by going to Discord > User Settings > Connections > Twitch.

+If you have any issues with this please contact d4rkcide#1505 on discord